 Dr. Dogris also is the founder of NeuroField, a hardware and software company that focuses on neuromodulation devices, such as transcranial direct current stimulation (tDCS), transcranial alternating current stimulation (tACS), transcranial random current stimulation (tRNS), transcranial pink noise current stimulation (tPNS), and pulsed electro-magnetic frequencies.
-These simulation modalities combined with neurofeedback create a state-of-the-art system and treatment modality that licensed clinicians used internationally.
+These simulation modalities combined with neurofeedback create a state-of-the-art system and treatment modality.
 Dr. Dogris began teaching neurmodulation to clinicains in 2010 after developing the first NeuroField device, a pEMF unit.
 The NeuroField company has since taken off and a robust software called Neurofield 64, as well as a series of hardware neurotherapy machinery are what makes up NeuroField, Inc. today.

 The school of neurotherapy is the joint venture of Dr. Dogris and Dr. Thompson, who were married in December of 2017 and welcomed their first child in February of 2019.
 Dr. Thompson developed the curricula for the BCIA and QEEG portions of the training, drawing from her time mentoring clinicians, as well as her doctoral work into deep EEG states, and her time teaching neurotherapy to clinciians in live settings, alongside Dr. Dogris.